 - There is a shuttle bus from the airport of Santiago to the centre of Santiago with different stops in the city (check www.empresafreire.com).
 You can also use the Omio planner above.

-- 8 overnights in nice hotels in private en-suite rooms (2 and 3-star)
+- 7 overnights in comfortable hotels in private en-suite rooms

 - Pilgrim kit (Credentials & shell)